gfonseca1/moraesguif/README.md

 --->

 👋 Hi there!
-My name is Guilherme and I'm a Data Analyst at bunq.
-I'm originally from Rio, Brazil, and I currently live in Amsterdam, NL.
+My name is Guilherme and I'm a Data Scientist at bunq.
+I'm originally from Rio de Janeiro, Brazil, and I currently live in Amsterdam, The Netherlands.

-On this github I store my sideprojects.
+On this repository I store my side projects.

 🌱 I’m currently learning more about Python (pandas, numpy, matplotlib), SQL, dbt and Looker (LookML).